 Most of our park visitors will not need a special permit or reservation.
 Entrance to Casa Grande Ruins National Monument is free.
 Most programs are first come, first served.
 Groups of 15 or more are asked to make reservations.
 School groups and commercial tours are required to make reservations.
 Any group who needs special programs or services needs to call the park at least 3 weeks in advance.

-Visitors using the park grounds for commercial activities or private events do need a permit.
-Please read the Special Use Permit Policy document to see if your planned event needs a permit.
+Visitors using the park grounds for commercial activities or private events beyond regular park hours do need a permit.
+Please read the special use permit policy document (see below) to see if your planned event needs a permit.
 If you have questions not answered within these documents please call the park, we'll be happy to assist or suggest possible alternatives.

-Special Use Permit Policy (48.6 KB PDF file)
+Special Use Permit Policy (137 KB PDF file)

-Special Use Permit- Application Form 10-930 (36 KB PDF file)
+Special Use Permit- Application Form 10-930

 Photography (Still Photographs, Video, Movies)

-a.the activity takes place at location(s) where or when members of the public are generally not allowed; or
+a.
+The activity takes place at location(s) where or when members of the public are generally not allowed; or

-b.the activity uses model(s), sets(s), or prop(s) that are not a part of the location's natural or cultural resources or administrative facilities; or
+b.
+The activity uses model(s), sets(s), or prop(s) that are not a part of the location's natural or cultural resources or administrative facilities; or

-c.the park would incur additional administrative costs to monitor the activity;
+c.
+The park would incur additional administrative costs to monitor the activity;

 d.
 The park needs to provide management and oversight to:

-1.avoid impairment or incompatible use of the resources and values of the park, or
+1. Avoid impairment or incompatible use of the resources and values of the park, or

-2.limit resource damage, or
+2. Limit resource damage, or

-3.minimize health or safety risks to the visiting public.
+3. Minimize health or safety risks to the visiting public.

 3.News coverage does not require a permit, for either filming or still photography, but is subject to time, place, and manner restrictions, if warranted, to maintain order and ensure the safety of the public and the media, and protect natural and cultural resources.

-Commercial Photography Permit Application Form 10-932
+Photography Permit Application Form 10-932